Illegal immigration to Mexico: Immigration raids

 In October 2004, the Hechos newscast of TV Azteca reported that the National Institute of Migration in Mexico had raided strip clubs and deported foreigners working there without proper documentation.
 In 2004, the INM deported 188,000 people at a cost of US$10 million.

 Origin

 Cubans

 Illegal immigration from Cuba through Cancún tripled from 2004 to 2006.

 United States

 Americans are the largest group of illegal immigrants in Mexico.
-The Mexican government has been accused of hypocrisy in terms of illegal immigration for criticizing the US government for its treatment of illegal immigrants since Mexican laws are considerably harsher.
+The Mexican government has been accused of hypocrisy both from its own citizens (for refraining from enforcing its illegal immigration laws upon US citizens), and from the United States, for its history of criticising the US government's highly punitive illegal immigrantion policy while, prior to 2011, having an enforcement record considered by some as being comparatively more severe.